sodafoundation/architecture-analysis/specs/daito/Multi_cloud_yig_integration.md

 ## Open issues

-a) SQL DB ex, TiDB comes with relational SQL server and TiKV helping to get the scalability and performance of NoSQL.
+* SQL DB ex, TiDB comes with relational SQL server and TiKV helping to get the scalability and performance of NoSQL.
 Currently OpenSDS multi-cloud management uses MongoDB.
 If the data stored is only Object metadata, do we need to support SQL DB?
-b) Licensing of MongoDB: Apache 2.0 changed to SSPL for recent releases
+* Licensing of MongoDB: Apache 2.0 changed to SSPL for recent releases
-c) Going ahead OpenSDS multi-cloud management feature will not be limited only to Object storage and migration.
+* Going ahead OpenSDS multi-cloud management feature will not be limited only to Object storage and migration.
 It may encompass other key feature requirements like Bucket Management, Cost analysis, DR, Compute provisioning etc..
 Should we change the design in consideration to that?